byte-foundry/prototypo-builder/README.md

 ### Test Coverage

 Using `npm run test` will test the code and provide full coverage using Istanbul.
 All files in `src/_utils`, and `src/reducers` should have 100% coverage at all time!

+### Performances

+This application uses many algorithms that are inherently slow.
+Also, all these algorithms are implemented as pure functions, so that results can be memoized to avoid wasting resources calculating the same thing twice.

+There are therefore two ways to optimize performances in the app:
+- Making sure browser VMs do not deoptimize our most critical algorithms
+  - make sure methods are monomorphic (do not memoize )
+- Make sure memoization is used appropriately and most efficiently
+  - do not include a part of the state that is highly likely to change in the memoization key (e.g. state.nodes)